0xZ15H4N/ksi_tnl_coupon_automation/README.md

 after that run `pip install -r requirements.txt`

- and download the driver based on your system  `windows` , `linux` , `macos`

  now all you need to do is run init.py and start mining the coupons ! if you mine even one of them , please hit a star button and consider following !

 or you can buy me a cofffe at  : https://buymeacoffee.com/0xz15h4n